 Southern Boone County Public Library

 Challenge your friends to a game on our Wii U console or to a board game tournament.
 We’ll have various games available as well as supplies for art projects.
 Refreshments provided.
 (Please enter through back door.)

-Originally published at Upcoming Teen Game Nights.
+Originally published at Program Preview: Teen Game Night in Ashland.